Trilinos Release 11.4 Now Available

 We have FINALLY begun to migrate to trilinos.org!
 During the move, there will be some content on the old server, and some on the new server.

 The Trilinos Project is an effort to develop algorithms and enabling technologies within an object-oriented software framework for the solution of large-scale, complex multi-physics engineering and scientific problems.
 A unique design feature of Trilinos is its focus on packages.

-The 2012 Trilinos User Group Meeting (TUG) was held October 29th- November 1st in Albuquerque.
-The meeting featured a one half day tutorial, two days of talks directed at users, and one day of Trilinos developer presentations and discussions.
-To get more information, including videos and slides from many of the presentations, visit the TUG 2012 Homepage.
-Also, visit the TUG 2011 and and TUG 2010 homepages for videos and slides from past meetings.
+The 2013 Trilinos User Group Meeting (TUG) will be held November 4th-8th in Albuquerque.
+The meeting will feature two days of user-focused content, followed by one day of Trilinos developer presentations and discussions and two days of focused developer activity.
+For more information, visit the TUG 2013 Homepage.
+Also, visit the TUG 2012, TUG 2011, and TUG 2010 homepages for videos and slides from past meetings.

 European Trilinos User Group 2012

 The first ever European Trilinos User Group Meeting took place June 4th-6th, 2012 at EPFL Lausanne.
 Slides and abstracts for some talks are now available.

 Trilinos Featured in RCE HPC Podcast

 Trilinos was featured in a Research, Computing, & Engineering (RCE) High Performance Computing (HPC) podcast hosted by Brock Palen and Jeff Squyres.
 The podcast includes a very high-level summary of Trilinos and touches on other interesting topics like the origin of the name "Trilinos".
 Visit the RCE-cast website for more details and to download the podcast.

 Due to the large number of capabilities and packages that are delivered through Trilinos we have divided the project into capability areas.
 The Trilinos Capability Area homepage introduces the eight Trilinos Capability Areas.